What is the integrity of a work of art?

 3. Is long-term preservation ensured (protection and context)?

-In the context of a painting, integrity means:
+In the context of a work of art, integrity means, for example,

-• that no substantial or design‑related interventions distort the expression,
+• that no substantial or creative interventions distort the message,

-• that conservation conditions and context do not sustainably impair perception.
+• and that preservation conditions and context do not permanently impair its perception.

-Integrity thus describes the relationship between condition, meaning and effect.
+Integrity thus describes the relationship between condition, meaning, and impact.

 Left: Fritz Wiegmann (1902–1973), Still Life with Mask, 1928, oil on canvas, b+p Collection, Würzburg.
 Below: The painting in the artist’s apartment, 1928.
 Does the current form of presentation alter the integrity of the work in comparison to its original context?
 Have any interventions or changes been made since 1928 that have compromised the integrity of the work?
 Are the current conservation conditions suitable for ensuring the long-term integrity of the painting, or do they pose risks of substance loss or irreversible changes?